 With COVID restrictions gradually lifting throughout Canada and a phased reopening of international borders scheduled to begin on 9 August, it's time for non-Canadians to consider road tripping in Canada.

-Staying close to home is a responsible thing to do, and each province has an ultimate road trip to embark on.
-RV travel still remains one of the safest ways to holiday during a pandemic, so we’ve compiled a selection of ultimate RV road trips by province which should be on your bucket list in 2021.
+Each province has an ultimate road trip to embark on.
+The pandemic is not yet over, and RV travel still remains one of the safest ways to holiday, so we’ve compiled a selection of ultimate RV road trips by province which should be on your bucket list in 2021.

 Sea to Sky Highway – British Columbia